Frequently Asked Questions

 Gaining Ground is a 501(c)(3) non-profit organization.

-For more details on our operations and financial status, please see Gaining Ground’s profile on The Boston Foundation’s Giving Common, a free online resource to inform data-driven, strategic philanthropic activities.
+For more details on our operations and financial status, please see Gaining Ground’s profile on Guidestar, the world’s largest information source on not-for-profit organizations and activities.

-The main garden of Gaining Ground is located in Concord, Massachusetts on the farmland behind the birthplace of Henry David Thoreau, American writer and naturalist.
-Gaining Ground also operates a smaller, colonial reproduction garden in Concord on the grounds of The Old Manse, once home to the Emerson family and Nathaniel Hawthorne.
-Volunteer opportunities are available at both sites during the growing season for appropriate groups.
-Both gardens are near public transportation in Concord Center, but are easier to get to by car.
+Gaining Ground is located in Concord, Massachusetts on the farmland behind the birthplace of Henry David Thoreau, American writer and naturalist.
+Volunteer opportunities are available during the growing season for individuals and appropriate groups.
+The farm is located near public transportation in Concord Center, but is easier to get to by car.

 See our Directions page for more information.

-Office volunteers help in our office—in the Thoreau Birthplace House at 341 Virginia Road, Concord—with mailings, data entry, volunteer scheduling, publicity, and program and event planning.
+Office volunteers occasionally help in our office—in the Thoreau Birthplace House at 341 Virginia Road, Concord—with mailings, data entry, volunteer scheduling, publicity, and program and event planning.
+Every so often there are also opportunities for home-based volunteering projects that support the farm.

 Gaining Ground relies on donations from individuals and groups to support its programs.
 For example, schools and church groups have generously established fund drives and other efforts to raise money for Gaining Ground.

 If you would like to volunteer on the farm between April and October, we suggest you review our Volunteer Guidelines and then sign up for specific sessions using our online form.
-Our staff will follow up with your request and confirm a date and time, generally within three business days during the growing season and within a week February through March.
+Our staff will follow up with your request and confirm a date and time, generally within three business days during the growing season.

-Occasionally we need help on indoor office projects such as mailings, data entry, research, technology and social media support, event organization, etc. Please contact Program Manager Fan Watkinson to discuss the possibilities.
+Occasionally we need help on indoor office projects such as mailings, data entry, research, technology and social media support, event organization, etc. Please email email@example.com to discuss the possibilities.

 Minimum age for unaccompanied volunteers is 15 (occasionally 14, if in high school).
 Children 5 and older are welcome if accompanied by parents or other adults to supervise them.